She Loves Biscotti

 A bowl of pastry cream surrounded by lemon peels and lemons.

 A rich and thick lightly scented lemon-infused pastry cream recipe made with eggs, milk, sugar, cornstarch, butter and a pinch of salt.
-This gluten-free pastry cream is referred to as crema pasticcera in Italian and is an essential component in so many Italian desserts.
-Follow the tips included to make the best ever pastry cream!
+This gluten-free pastry cream is called crema pasticcera in Italian and is an essential component in so many Italian desserts.
+Follow the tips included to make the best pastry cream!

 A bowl of pastry cream surrounded by lemon peels and lemons.